2017-2018 PT Admissions Information

 The On-Campus Interview

-Based on the review of the application by the Admissions Committee, the most competitive applicants are invited for an on-campus personal interview.
+After an initial application review by the Admissions Committee, the most competitive applicants are invited for an on-campus personal interview in January / February.
 The interview is required and is a strong contributing factor in the admission decision.
-It allows the Admissions Committee to assess essential skills and factors which may not be reflected in the application.
-In the interview, consideration is given to candidates’ knowledge of the profession, motivation toward a career as a physical therapist, ability to think clearly and logically, self-confidence, and verbal expression of ideas.
+Consideration is given to candidates’ knowledge of the profession, motivation toward a career as a physical therapist, ability to think clearly and logically, self-confidence, and verbal expression of ideas.

 The interview will be conducted over a full day and will include: